DISCERNING READERS

 These soldiers were imperfect beings.
 They were good-hearted and bigoted, heroic and fearful, giving and selfish, noble and base.
 In a time of our country’s greatest need, they pushed bayonets through fellow countrymen in the hope of preserving a more-perfect union.
 In a time of our world’s greatest need, they struggled ashore on the beaches of a foreign continent to rescue its inhabitants from one who was as perfectly‑imperfect as we have ever known.

 They rescued all races, creeds and colors; and to survive as a nation, we will most assuredly require more to die for our children and grandchildren.
 Our youngsters will even sacrifice their lives for those that take a knee, even though they may see kneeling during the national anthem as a sign of deep disrespect.
-Our country will continue to produce such selfless men and women, because the following defines who we are as a nation: we live in the land of the free not only because it is the home of the brave but of the respectful, the tolerant and the forgiving.

 Taking a knee is an absolute right, but it is absolutely not part of our heritage.
 You may choose to kneel, but I chose to stand; because we who stand together, we who put aside our individual differences, and we who combine our strengths, will always be stronger and closer to perfection than any country where a citizen lacks the freedom to take a knee.
-The United States of America is still the hope of the world because it is a more perfect union of like-minded imperfections.

 Yes, every man is imperfect, but there is nothing that brings a man or woman closer to perfection than when they are prepared to lay down their life for another.
 We will live in peace only so long as the imperfect stand ready to make this perfect sacrifice.
-Look into your heart to see your own imperfections and then look into the faces of those that serve.
+Look into your heart to see your own imperfections and then look into the faces of those who serve.

-In their eyes you will find why they wear a uniform. . .
+In their eyes you will find why they wear a uniform: to protect us, their imperfect brethren.

-This imperfect man stands in their honor.
+This imperfect man stands in their honor . . . and on Memorial Day—in their memory.

 - Pete

-Return to political articles Home Page
+Return to Peter E. Greulich's political articles Home Page

-© 2022 Peter E. Greulich.
+© 2025 Peter E. Greulich.
 All Rights Reserved

 Information posted on this site recognizes the legal right of copyrighted material.
-The following material is considered in the public domain effective January 1, 2022: (1) works published in the United States prior to 1927, (2) works published in the United States after 1926 but before 1964 with a proper © copyright notice that were not renewed in their 28th year, and (3) works published in the United States before 1978 that have no © copyright notice, and (4) all unpublished works created over 120 years ago.
-Other documents used here that do not fit these criteria are used in good faith and a belief that such usage would withstand a test of fair use.
-Any concerns with the public domain or fair usage of material on this site will be removed until a discussion can resolve the matter with its permanent removal or republication.
-Just use the "Contact" menu item above or the "Contact Us" hyperlink provided here: [Contact Us]
+The following material is considered in the public domain effective January 1, 2025: (1) Works published in the United States prior to January 1, 1929, (2) All unpublished works created over 120 years ago, (3) Works published in the United States before 1978 that have no © copyright notice, and (4) Works published in the United States after 1929 but before 1964 with a proper © copyright notice that were not renewed in their 28th year.
+Some information is used here that does not fit this criteria.
+This type of material has been purposely minimized, and it is used in good faith, usually with an attribution, and in the belief that such usage would withstand a test of fair use.
+This site also utilizes images from Pixabay that are "free to use under the Pixabay license" and "do not require attribution."
+Any concerns with the public domain, fair usage, or attribution of material utilized on this site will be removed until a discussion can resolve the matter with its permanent removal or republication.
+To reach us, use the "Contact" menu item above or this hyperlink: [Contact Us]

 • Home